 Jobs & work study postings

-The University of Toronto’s Work Study program is administered through the Career Centre and Enrolment Services, and provides students with the chance to gain experience working in various fields at the university while campus employers can benefit from central funding.
+The University of Toronto’s Work Study program is administered through Career Exploration & Education and Enrolment Services, and provides students with the chance to gain experience working in various fields at the university while campus employers can benefit from central funding.
 The program is a great way for students to do meaningful work under the direction of a faculty or staff mentor.

 The Co-Curricular Record (CCR) is designed to help students search and track experiences beyond the classroom, link those experiences to skills, and have those opportunities recognized on an official institutional document.
 The CCR process includes validation by a University of Toronto staff or faculty member to help facilitate students’ learning process and to ensure that students complete their activity in order to be recognized on their respective record.
 Staff and faculty volunteers are can sign up with the CCR to connect with a student group.